 If you'll be spending a lot of time outside, look for polarized sunglasses.
 These lenses remove a lot of glare, just make sure you don't check your phone with them on!

 Another option?
 Typically people tolerate vodka or clear liquors.
-Organic vodkas like Ocean Vodka are a great way to test the waters.
 But for some suggestions that go beyond liquor, see this post on the best alcohol for migraine.

 Enjoy Your Trip

-I try to not plan anything the day of and the day after I travel, and will either eat in the hotel or a place close by when I get in.
+I try to not plan anything the day of and the day after flying with vestibular migraine, and will either eat in the hotel or a place close by when I get in.
 The longer you can give yourself to rest and recover from the flight, the better you will feel.
 Our brains are super sensitive and it can take a while for to us to recover from sleep schedule and time changes.

 If I can encourage you to do one thing, it’s take a trip for yourself whether it’s near or far.
 You are stronger than you think and it’s so rewarding to overcome a fear you’ve been holding on to.

 All opinions are my own and not sponsored.
-This post was written in 2018 and updated November 2021 with new photographs, links and an easier to read format.
+This post was written in 2018 and is continuously updated as I learn more!

 How are you taking homemade snacks on the plane?
 I thought you can only take what you buy in the airport on the plane.